 How can I receive support to attend a conference?

 To request support to attend a research conference, please email Hening Lin.
 In your request, please include the following: (1) a description of the meeting, (2) why you feel it would be helpful to your research, and (3) the estimated costs.
 Ordinarily, your participation in the meeting should include either a poster or talk describing your research.
 The Cornell graduate school is an additional source of funds to defray part of the costs of attending conferences.
 All funds for the conference must come during the fiscal year (July 1 – June 30) in which the conference occurs and during the time in which you are a trainee.

 How should I acknowledge the training grant on posters and publications?

-Each publication, press release or other document that cites results from NIH grant-supported research must include an acknowledgement and disclaimer such as “The project described was supported by Award Number T32GM008500 from the National Institute of General Medical Sciences.
+Each publication, press release or other documents that cites results from NIH grant-supported research must include an acknowledgment and disclaimer such as “The project described was supported by T32GM008500 from the National Institute of General Medical Sciences.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institute Of General Medical Sciences or the National Institutes of Health.”

 What is my responsibility for complying with the NIH Public Access Policy?

 By law, all publications resulting from NIH support must adhere to the NIH public access policy that all final, peer-reviewed manuscripts must be posted to the NIH Manuscript Submission System (NIHMS) upon acceptance for publication and be made publicly available on PubMed Central (PMC) no later than twelve months after the official date of publication.
 You and your mentor should assure that any peer-reviewed manuscript resulting from research supported in whole or in part by this training grant complies with this policy.